 What kind of houses do you build?

-AAHH builds modest 2, 3, and 4 bedroom single family houses and 2-story townhomes designed by local architects that range from 880 to 1,694 square feet in size.
-AAHH also builds single level townhomes designed for aging adults.
+AAHH builds modest 2, 3, and 4 bedroom single family detached houses and 2-story townhomes designed by local architects that range from 880 to 1,694 square feet in size.
+AAHH also builds single-level townhomes designed for aging adults, as well as our newest model, 2-story walk-out townhomes.
 Houses are “stick built” (not pre-fabricated) and Green Built-certified, reflecting our continued commitment to environmental sustainability.
 In fact, Asheville Habitat is the largest builder of Green Built homes in the state!

 What is the cost of a Habitat home in Asheville?

 The fair market value of Habitat homes in our service area is currently between $210,000 to $360,000 depending on house size and location.
 The homeowner’s cost (mortgage payment and related cost) will never exceed 30% of their gross monthly income.